young refs make their mark

 BWPL is raising the problem with British Swimming’s Men’s Water Polo Management Group.

 We’re already being asked what will happen in phase two of the season when women’s Championship 2 as well as men’s Championship 4 will each feature 11 teams – which is too many for an all-play-all scenario.
 Here’s the plan:

 The 11 teams will be split into two groups, seeded according to their placing in phase one.
 So the first two weekends will see five teams in Group 1 playing each other once (4 games each), and 6 teams in Group 2, also playing each other once (5 games).

-These group results will determine the places for an exciting play-off final weekend.
+These group results will determine the places for an exciting play-off final weekend when:

 1st-4th play-off: Top two teams from each group play each other once in a mini league (three games each).
 The winner will be crowned divisional champion, and the clubs finishing in the top three earn promotion in 2014/15 – to Division 2 for women, Division 4 for men.

 5th-8th play-off: The third and fourth teams from each group play each other once in a mini league for these positions (three games each).

 9th-11th play-off: The fifth team from Group 1 and the fifth/sixth teams from Group 2 play each other once for these positions (2 games each).